HUH-tag

 Generic HUH endonuclease binding to single-stranded DNA.

 HUH endonucleases (HUH-tags) are sequence-specific single-stranded DNA (ssDNA) binding proteins originating from numerous species of bacteria and viruses.
 Viral HUH endonucleases are involved in initiating rolling circle replication while ones of bacterial origin initiate bacterial conjugation.
 In biotechnology, they can be used to create protein-DNA linkages, akin to other methods such as SNAP-tag.
 In doing so, they create a 5' covalent bond between the ssDNA and the protein.
 HUH endonucleases can be fused with other proteins or used as protein tags.

 The name HUH stands for "histidine-hydrophobic-histidine," referring to the three amino acids at the active site of the endonuclease.
-Some DNA viruses code for an HUH endonuclease which initiates rolling circle replication of the viral genome, and this process defines the realm Monodnaviria.
+It is common among ssDNA viruses to encode an HUH endonuclease that initiates rolling circle replication of the viral genome.

 Types of HUH endonucleases

 HUH endonucleases are broadly split into two categories of enzymes: replication initiator proteins (Rep) or relaxase / mobilization proteins.
 They both contain small protein domains that recognize sequence-specific origins of replication or origin of transfer at which site they nick DNA.
 The nicking domain of Reps tend to be smaller, on the order of 10-20 kDa while nicking domains from relaxases are larger, roughly 20-40 kDa in size.